 How to Use the Retiree Health Insurance Benefit

 To be reimbursed, participants must submit documentation annually (or any time a premium changes) that shows the amount paid for Medicare Part B and/or Medigap insurance during the plan year.
-Documentation should be submitted to the Williams College Benefits Office in June (or whenever changes occur).
+Documentation should be submitted to the Williams College Human Resources Office in June (or whenever changes occur).

 The College will send the participant a check or direct deposit for the amount claimed, or the amount of the benefit in the participant’s account, whichever is less.
 Reimbursements will be sent at the beginning of the month following the month a claim is filed and each month thereafter until the account is exhausted.

 In addition to reimbursing eligible retirees for their own premiums, the college will also reimburse retired employees for their spouse’s premiums with required documentation for their spouse’s Medicare Part B and/or Medicare Supplement insurance premiums.

 Please remember that the college reserves the right to close any account that has not been used for two years.